JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/data-links.md

    - Click on the "Overview" tab within the Properties Panel
    - This shows general directory information and controls

-4. **Enable directory sharing**
+4. **Enable data link**
    - Find the data link toggle switch in the Overview tab
    - Click the switch to enable sharing for this directory
    - The switch indicates whether sharing is active

 5. **Use the generated link**
    - Copy the generated URL for sharing
-   - The link provides access to browse the directory contents
+   - The link provides access to browse the directory contents, and can be opened in compatible viewers such as Fiji.

 ## Automatic Link Creation